 Why Your Cat Has Bad Breath

 While cats are not typically associated with bad breath, it can still be a problem.
-If your cat's breath is unbearable, it could be due to various issues, such as eating smelly food, dental problems, or other serious health conditions.
+Is your cat's breath bad?
+It could be due to various issues, such as eating smelly food, dental problems, or other serious health conditions.
 That's why taking your cat for a dental health checkup with the veterinarian is crucial to address this smelly condition.

 Oral Hygiene & Dental Disease in Cats